 Example 2

-In the process of validating their wearable fitness device idea, a product development company falls into the trap of relying solely on surveys and online questionnaires for user feedback.
+While validating their wearable fitness device idea, a product development company falls into the trap of relying solely on surveys and online questionnaires for user feedback.
 While surveys can provide valuable insights, they have limitations in capturing the complete user experience or uncovering unmet needs.

-By doing so, they can delve deeper into the users’ perspectives, understand their preferences, and identify any unaddressed pain points.
+Doing so allows them to delve deeper into the users’ perspectives, understand their preferences, and identify any unaddressed pain points.
 This richer understanding of the user experience enables the startup to make informed decisions and make necessary improvements to their wearable fitness device.

 The Bottom Line